 Step 3: Examinations and licensure.
+All states require chiropractors to be licensed.
 Chiropractors must take and pass a series of national board examinations.
-There are four parts total.
+There are four parts total to the exam.
 These exams assess a person’s knowledge in general science studies, clinical subjects, physical examinations and techniques, and diagnoses, respectively.
 Two elective examinations exist, including physiotherapy (PT) and acupuncture.

 After passing these exams, the intended chiropractor must apply for licensure for each U.S. state in which they wish to work.
 The National Board of Chiropractic Examiners also offers tests for employment within Canada, France, United Kingdom, Australia, South Korea, and New Zealand.

 Continued professional development and post-licensure examinations are a requirement throughout a chiropractor’s practicing.
-In particular, chiropractors must take the Special Purposes Examination for Chiropractic and NBCE Ethics and Boundaries Examination.
+Chiropractors must take the Special Purposes Examination for Chiropractic and NBCE Ethics and Boundaries Examination.

 Anatomy and Physiology: In this course students learn all about human body structure and function.
 Topics include cell structure and functions of all major systems of the human body.
 The connections and relationships among these systems are studied.
 Laboratory work is also part of the class.

 Microbiology: In this course students learn about many different kinds of microorganisms, including bacteria, viruses, algae, fungi and more.
 Major emphasis is placed upon classification, genetics, ecology, physiology, physical and chemical control and economic importance.
 An introduction to applications of microbiology to food and water analysis, industry and medicine, including principles of immunology and transmission of infectious diseases.